40 Healthy Food Ideas That Actually Taste Amazing

 36) Edamame Snack

-Purchase frozen edamame that is still in its pods.
-Boil some water, adding a little salt, and cook the edamame for 4-5 minutes.
-Drain them and while they are still hot, sprinkle them with some flaky salt (the salt will stick to the wet pods better this way).
 To eat them, squeeze the beans from each pod into your mouth!
-The pods should be a bright green color and soft, while the beans inside should be firm and provide a little resistance if you are biting into them (if they feel mealy, they are overcooked).
-For some variety, feel free to add a little chili flakes, sesame seeds, or some furikake.
+The pods should be bright green in color and soft, while the beans should be firm and provide some resistance when you bite them (if they feel mealy, they are overcooked).
+For variety, add some chili flakes, sesame seeds, or furikake.

 37) Roasted Chickpeas